sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/image_task04_step34.png)

-33. We will use the KQL query language to turn the bronze table into two separate silver tables. **Navigate to the KQL Queryset** named `FactoryEvents_EH_queryset`.
+33. We will use the KQL query language to turn the bronze table into two separate silver tables. **Navigate to the KQL Queryset** named `EH_YCSneakerEventStore_queryset`.

    ![alt text](assets/image_task04_step35.png)

-34. Each KQL Database comes with a KQL Queryset already. **See** the KQL Queryset of the 'FactoryEvents_EH' KQL Database in the 'FactoryEvents_EH' Eventhouse has opened.
+34. Each KQL Database comes with a KQL Queryset already. **See** the KQL Queryset of the 'EH_YCSneakerEventStore' KQL Database in the 'EH_YCSneakerEventStore' Eventhouse has opened.
 A KQL Queryset offers a sandbox for querying the data using the Kusto Query Language (KQL).
 We will also create extra logic using KQL commands.
 We will create a silver voltage table `SilverEnergyMeterVoltage` and fill it with typed voltage rows by creating a Table update policy based on the `BronzeEnergyMeter`.
 The typed silver table data is copied from the bronze table every time new bronze table rows arrive.
 The conversion part is done via the function `ParseVoltageTelemetry`. **Execute these three KQL commands separately**.
 Do this by placing them all in the KQL Queryset, putting the cursor in each command, and running it.
 Do this for **one after another**.

 ```
 // query 1/3 - Create a table